Undergraduate Course Catalog 2016-2017

 UNH Dining is committed to the sustainability mission of the University.
+We are proud that our three dining halls and the UNH Dairy Bar are certified as "Green Restaurants" by the Green Restaurant Association.
+We are active participants in the Partnership for a Healthy America and Menus of Change.
 We strive to source as much local and regional foods as possible.
 In 2011, we sourced 23 percent of our products locally and regionally, defined as within 250 miles of the UNH campus.
-We have invested in energy-efficient equipment and fixtures, composted 25 tons of food waste last year alone, and operate a sustainably themed restaurant, The UNH Dairy Bar.
+We have invested in energy-efficient equipment and fixtures, composted 25 tons of food waste last year alone, and operate a sustainably themed restaurant, the UNH Dairy Bar.
 We are also a key player in the Healthy UNH initiative, striving to make UNH the healthiest campus in the nation by 2020.
 We have eliminated virtually all trans-fats, introduced all-natural and organic foods, are actively reducing sodium in our offerings, and have implemented the Guiding Stars nutritional navigation system.

 Memorial Union Building

 The Memorial Union Building (MUB) is the University’s community center and is the official war memorial of the state of New Hampshire.
 The MUB provides opportunities for student involvement and offers space for programs, meetings, and study, as well as for major public events, movies, and other entertainment.
 Students, faculty, and staff serve on the Memorial Union Board of Governors and work with the director to set policies and establish the budget for the building’s operation.
 The original building was a gift from UNH alumni and first opened its doors in 1957.
 Currently, the MUB has complete wireless capabilities in all public spaces and meeting rooms.